 Additional race information can be found at http://gameonraceevents.com/.

+A destination race in paradise!!
+The City Bikes Key Largo Triathlon is set at world famous John Pennekamp Coral Reef State Park in Key Largo (just a short drive from Miami) adn will take place on August 18, 2024.
 This event will feature an Olympic and Sprint distance Triathlon and Duathlon, as well as an Olympic distance Aquabike race.
-Swim, Bike and Run in Paradise!
 Come for the weekend or make it an escape.
 The flat calm, crystal clear water is calling your name!

 The picturesque swim takes place at the main beach at John Pennekamp Coral Reef State Park (MM 102.5).
 The beautiful clear salt water with no current, will be warm and relatively shallow.
 Your bike will be out and back on Overseas Highway/Card Sound Road.
 The 10K/5K run takes you through a lovely, laid back Florida Keys neighborhood where you will take in the sights of the colorful conch houses in a relaxed atmosphere.